Nick Wright (sportscaster)

-Nick Wright (born October 3, 1984) is an American sports television personality and sports radio talk show host.
-Wright currently serves as a co-host on Fox Sports 1's First Things First (FTF) alongside Kevin Wildes and Chris Broussard.
+Nicholas James Wright (born October 3, 1984) is an American sports television personality, sports podcaster, and former sports radio talk show host.
+Wright is a co-host of First Things First, a talk show on Fox Sports 1 (FS1), alongside Kevin Wildes and Chris Broussard.
+Signed to The Volume podcast network, he also hosts What's Wright? with Nick Wright with his son, Damonza Byrd.
+Outside of sports, Wright has also participated in poker competitions.